oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q19: UAC Bypass Binary

-**Question:** Certain Windows executables are trusted to auto-elevate without a UAC prompt.
-Attackers hijack what these binaries execute via registry modifications.
-Look for registry changes (EventCode 13) followed immediately by a trusted binary execution.
+I analyzed registry modification activity followed by process execution and identified that the attacker leveraged a trusted auto-elevating binary for UAC bypass.
+The binary used was fodhelper.exe.

 **Answer:** `fodhelper.exe`